Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 :   Increase your Dexterity score by 1, to a maximum of 20.

 **Improved Firing**
-:   When you make the extra attack of the **:wp-prop-automatic: Automatic**{.wp} property, you can add your ability modifier to one of the damage roll.
+:   Once per turn, when you hit an attack with a Firearm, you can add the ability modifier used in the attack to the damage roll.

 ---